 As Youth Deacon she oversees the running of our Sunday evening Youth Fellowship and is also involved in the children’s and music ministries.

-Helen is joining our staff team in August 2021, as our Youth Worker.
+Helen joined our staff team in August 2021, as our Youth Worker.

 Bobby was born in Inverness and is married to Sally; they have been members of the church since 1986.
 Bobby works for The University of the Highlands & Islands ( UHI ) as a Service desk Support Analyst.

 As the Facilities Deacon he is responsible for PA and Audio Visual, Fabric, maintenance and the Coffee Shop.